INFORMSJoC/2024.0719/README.md

 The "JDE" and "TTRS" folders records the log information of solving the joint decision and estimation (JDE) problem and two-trust-region subproblem (TTRS).
 Both of them include three folders: "Approximations," "Approximations2," and "Gurobi."
 In each folder, each file (named by "N") records the log information of solving the corresponding approximation or original problem with N variables.

 The "unitbox" folder records the log information of solving randomly generated unitbox instances.
 This folder includes six folders: "Approximations," "Approximations2," "Gurobi," "lpRelax," "sdpRelax," and "socpRelax."
 In each folder, each file (named "N_M_D") records the log information of solving the corresponding approximation or original problem with N variables and M constraints.
-Note that D is the density (%) of the matrix and I is the instance id.
+Note that D is the density (%) of the matrix.

 ## Run